Multiple Mini Interview (MMI) Process

 What is the MMI?

-The MMI is a series of approximately six to eight interview "stations" or encounters that last eight to 10 minutes and are centered on a scenario.
-Each station has its own interviewer (rater); consequently, each student is evaluated by approximately six to eight different individuals.
+The MMI is a series of approximately six to eight interview "stations" or encounters that last 8-10 minutes and are centered on a scenario.
+Each station has its own interviewer (rater); consequently, each student is evaluated by approximately 6-8 different individuals.
 The station scenarios do not test or assess scientific knowledge but instead focus on issues such as communication, ethics, critical thinking, teamwork and opinions on health care issues.

 What other schools are using the MMI?

 To our knowledge, the University of Cincinnati College of Medicine is the first U.S. medical school to solely use the MMI for interviews in the selection of students into an MD program.
 There are several U.S. medical schools currently using the MMI in the BS/MD and MD selection process and other schools are considering implementing the process.

 How should I prepare for the MMI?